thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: Impotent figure what?

 0: Like a king with no power.
-Everyone points to ZFC and says "That's the foundations," but no one likes it, no one uses it, and it's basically just been sitting there for a century plus foundations.
+Everyone points to ZFC and says "That's the foundations," but no one likes it, no one uses it, and it's basically just been sitting there for a century plus with a big crown on that says "I'm the foundations of mathematics and mathematics is the foundation of everything."
 That's been changing recently though.

 1: How so?